 Style & Form

 As an artist, Sheila Fein makes her unique study of the imagination a reality through classical drawing techniques.
 She practices this philosophy at her weekly workshops.
 Dreamlike and fantastical, her diverse body of work is filled with bright images with a touch of the surreal and nods to popular culture.
 She works with many mediums and of late is concentrating on the woman as the modern figure.
-She uses oil pastels on cardboard and the tombow brush pen to create her figurative work and her series “Just a Line”.
+She uses multi media and oil pastels on cardboard to create her newest figurative work, and her ink series “Just a Line”.
 Her love of experimentation with mediums draws her to acrylic, oil, oil pastels, pastels, the colored pencil, the tombow brush pens, and digital illustration and design.
 She feels that each medium has brought her a new form of expression.

 Her artwork is in the collections of corporations, galleries, and private individuals in the United States and abroad.
-As a lover of popular culture, Sheila is proud to be name Richard Riordan (former mayor of Los Angeles), Bob Marx (the Marx Brothers’ estate), actress Connie Stevens, and actress Mindy Sterling as some of her collectors.
+As a lover of popular culture, Sheila is proud to name actress, Mindy Sterling (Austin Powers Movies), Bob Marx (the Marx Brothers’ estate), Richard Riordan (former mayor of Los Angeles), and actress Connie Stevens as some of her collectors.
 In addition, “Transition,” Sheila’s portrait of pre-inaugural Bill Clinton, has been in the collection of the Clinton Library in Little Rock, Arkansas since 2005.
 Recently, “Eyes on Pears”, an acrylic on paper was just seen on the NBC show Superstore (2017), starring America Ferrara.